Daemonite/material/docs/4.4/material/buttons.md

 ---
 layout: docs
-title: Buttons
+title: Material design Buttons for Bootstrap 4
-description: Buttons communicate the action that will occur when the user touches them.
+meta_description: Test of a meta description
+description: Buttons allow users to take actions, and make choices, with a single tap.
 group: material
 redirect_from: "/docs/4.4/material/"
 toc: true